Exceptional-Khoi/tp/docs/UserGuide.md

 - You can create multiple workouts on the same day with different times.
 However, you cannot create 2 workouts overlap time.
 - You can only create workouts with a start time from the current time (according to your computer system).
+- FitChasers only operates for workout logs dated between the month of activation in 2025 and December 2099.

 Example: